caneara/quest/README.md

 ```
 ### Applying a minimum threshold

 When using Quest, an overall score will be assigned to each record within the `_fuzzy_relevance_` column.
-This score is represented as an `integer` between 0 and 100.
+This score is represented as an `integer` between 0 and 295.

+> Note that the `fuzzy_relevance` score is not divided by the number of columns.
+Therefore, it could be up to, for example, 590 if two fields match exactly.

 You can enforce a minimum score to restrict the results by using the `withMinimumRelevance()` method.
 Setting a higher score will return fewer, but likely more-relevant results.